complex-analysis/complex-analysis.github.io/README.md

 to check existing ideas about our world, or as a tool to discover new phenomena which then poses new ideas or challenges for their explanation.
-Throughout the sections I have provided detailed instructions (in some cases) to explore concepts and relationships about complex numbers using specific softwares, nevertheless you must still keep in mind that computer hardware and software are ephemeral things in comparison with mathematical ideas, which are timeless.
+Throughout the sections I have provided detailed instructions (in some cases) to explore concepts and relationships about complex numbers using specific software, nevertheless you must still keep in mind that computer hardware and software are ephemeral things in comparison with mathematical ideas, which are timeless.